Xmetalfanx/linuxSetup/README.md

 - Too many to list them all

 - While I was likely to do this anyway, it is people like [Midfngr](https://www.youtube.com/user/midfingr/undefined) that inspire me to help other, though this entire idea started with no menus, and just a way for ME TO AUTOMATE some post distro install tasks, the idea this could help others is why it has grown so much

+- Thanks to [deb-apt](https://github.com/wimpysworld/deb-get) for their unrollURL function (renamed in my code to unpackURL) ...
+I was struggling with how to get direct links, the way i wanted to from sites like Sourceforge WITHOUT hard coding the link in, but this solution seems to work perfectly for my code.
+Thanks guys

 ## Known issues